esphome/esphome-docs/components/sprinkler.rst

     - The ``next_valve``, ``previous_valve`` and ``start_single_valve`` actions ignore whether a valve
       is enabled via its enable switch.
-    - The ``next_valve`` and ``previous_valve`` actions may not appear to respond immediately if any of the various delay mechanisms described in the :ref:`sprinkler-controller-pump_and_distribution_valve_coordination` section below are configured.
+    - The ``next_valve`` and ``previous_valve`` actions may not appear to respond immediately if either ``manual_selection_delay`` or any of the various delay mechanisms described in the :ref:`sprinkler-controller-pump_and_distribution_valve_coordination` section below are configured.
       If you are using any of these configuration options, be sure to allow the delay intervals to elapse before assuming something isn't working!
     - If a valve is active when its ``run_duration`` or the multiplier value is changed, the active valve's run duration will remain unaffected until the next time it is started.